ViacomInc/data-point/packages/data-point/README.md

     b: 1
   }

-  // ReducerObject that contains a ReducerPath ('$a') let reducer = {
+  // object reducer that contains a path reducer ('$a') let reducer = {
     a: '$b'
   }